wacncontent/CustomizeTool/addCommentOutput/articles/active-directory/active-directory-add-domain.md

 After you add your domain name to Azure AD, you can change the domain name that should show as the default when you create a new user account.
 To do this, follow these steps.

-1. On the portal page, in the top left corner, click your organization name.
+1. In the Azure Management <!-- deleted by customization Portal --><!-- keep by customization: begin --> portal <!-- keep by customization: end -->, in the top left corner, click your organization name.
 2. Click **Edit**.
 3. Choose a new default domain name, such as the custom domain name that you added.